 That should give you an idea of how keto plus intermittent fasting might look day to day.

 In essence, it’s lower-carb veggies plus fats and proteins, all timed to fit within your eating window.
-Check out this infographic for a visual of some key healthy fats.
+Check out this infographic for some key healthy fats.

 Check out these 8 healthy fat sources that are great for any IF or keto meal plan.